Impact Challenge

 Eligibility and sign up

-Applications are open to Birmingham Scholar penultimate and final year Home undergraduates who have not previously participated in the Impact Challenge.
+The Impact Challenge is open to penultimate and final year students who have not previously taken part in the Impact Challenge and are:

-• Those who have a home address in an IMD Quintile 1 (indices of multiple deprivation, IMD Deciles 1 and 2, lowest 20%) neighbourhood**
+• And/or have a home address in an IMD Quintile 1 (indices of multiple deprivation, IMD Deciles 1 and 2, lowest 20%) neighbourhood*

 For more information about how the University aims to improve access, provide equal opportunities and enable progress through higher education and in to graduate levels roles click here: Widening Participation and Access - University of Birmingham